Philiprime97/DevOps_Project/README.md

 http://(vm1-ip):8080

 ### 🧩 2.
 Jenkins Plugins:
-- Pipeline: Stage Step
+- Pipeline: Stage Step - Enables structured Jenkins pipelines with stages and steps for CI/CD workflows.
-- Blue Ocean
+- Blue Ocean - Provides a modern, visual interface to easily monitor pipeline stages and build history.
-- HTML Publisher plugin
+- HTML Publisher plugin - Allows Jenkins to display HTML reports as build artifacts directly in the interface.

 #### 🔑 Jenkins Credentials:
-DockerHub credentials → ID: dockerhub
+DockerHub credentials( ID: dockerhub ) - Used securely by the pipeline to log in and push Docker images without exposing passwords.

 ### 🧮 3.
 Jenkins Pipeline